 1730 Birthday of Oliver Goldsmith, British author of She Stoops to Conquer.

 1900 One of the most famous of all stage performers, Helen Hayes, is born (as Helen Hayes Brown).
 She makes her stage debut at age five and stars in such Broadway hits as To The Ladies, Victoria Regina, and Mary of Scotland.
 In 1958 she stars in Eugene O'Neill's A Touch of the Poet at what had been the Fulton Theatre but was newly christened "The Helen Hayes Theatre."
-That theatre is destroyed in 1982 to make way for the Marriot Marquis Hotel.
+That theatre is destroyed in 1982 to make way for the Marriott Marquis Hotel.
 The old Little/Winthrop Ames Theatre on West 44th Street is re-christened the Helen Hayes.

-1927 Also tonight, Dorothy Heyward and DuBose Heyward open their drama Porgy, about a crippled beggar who finds love.
+1927 Dorothy Heyward and DuBose Heyward open their drama Porgy, about a crippled beggar who finds love.
 It serves as the basis of George Gershwin and Ira Gershwin's opera Porgy and Bess, opening precisely eight years later.

 1935 George and Ira Gershwin collaborate with DuBose Heyward on the opera Porgy and Bess, which runs just 124 performance on Broadway, but goes on to a long life in revivals, repertory, and film.
 Todd Duncan and Anne Wiggins Brown play the original title characters.
 In supporting roles are Ford L. Buck and John W. Bubbles, the onetime Vaudeville team of Buck and Bubbles.